WEB-240Git/5xx/README.md

 inside out project 5xx - STEP-501.0 | Branch 501-0

-    Update title in head to: Welcome To Me | Brian Savage change header bg class from primary to secondary Add image to header: http://via.placeholder.com/150x150
+    Update title in head to: Welcome To Me | Giovanny Rosado change header bg class from primary to secondary Add image to header: http://via.placeholder.com/150x150
     alt should be full name
-    Update h1 in header to: Brian Savage
+    Update h1 in header to: Giovanny Rosado
     Update tagline in header to: ...inspired innovative technology leader & follower.
     Removed the Services section and it's corresponding navigation link Updated the h2 for about to: Who I am...